Wigan Warriors: Current kit

-The current kit and teamwear as of the 2025 season will be manufacturer by Kappa, following the end of contract with Hummel who manufactured the kits and teamwear from 2020 until the end of the 2023 season.
-The main shirt sponsor is Greenmount Projects and their logo appears on the front of the home and away jerseys.
+The current kit and teamwear as of the 2026 season will be manufacturer by Kappa, following the end of contract with Hummel who manufactured the kits and teamwear from 2020 until the end of the 2023 season.
+The main shirt sponsor is The Tote, and their logo appears on the front of the home and away jerseys.
+Greenmount Project, who were on the home and away shirts in 2024 and 2025, are on the front of the charity third shirt.

 Teams

 As well as the men's team the club for 2024 also encompasses 11 other teams: